tangramor/my_pool_sql/Readme.md

 		console.log(results);
 	});

-It returns {query: result, rows: rows, info: info}, which 'rows' is an array of row objects

-Refer to mariasql node module for detail information: https://github.com/mscdex/node-mariasql
+The `results` contains `{query: result, rows: rows, info: info}`, which `rows` is an array of `row` objects.
+You may refer to mariasql node module for detail information: https://github.com/mscdex/node-mariasql

 ### Claiming a managed connection